Mullingstorp: Bengt's theory of intellect

-Bengt theorises that a person who strongly identifies with his intellect is controlled and has no possibility to reach beyond it and gain perspective on his life.
+Bengt theorized that a person who strongly identifies with his intellect is controlled and has no possibility to reach beyond it and gain perspective on his life.
 Therefore, he cannot identify his emotional and/or physical needs, nor can he satisfy them.

-The controlled person identifies with his roles and patterns of behaviour.
+The controlled person identifies with his roles and patterns of behavior.
 There are hundreds of different things that he can identify with, for example, his talents, occupation, routines, lack of self-confidence, rebellious side, disease, religion, hypocrisy, nationality, looks, his ideas, sexuality, work, title, family, circle of friends, diet, home, car, etc.

 Friends and family can, in Bengt's view, nearly always reveal things that a person identifies with better than he himself.
-The psychologist Carl Jung used the term "shadow" to summarise the behavioural traits and patterns of a person that he cannot see in himself.
+The psychologist Carl Jung used the term "shadow" to summarize the behavioral traits and patterns of a person that he cannot see in himself.
 A person who does not understand his own emotional needs will not know who he is or what he really wants from his life.
 He is forced to continue to live alone or to remain in a malfunctioning love relationship, he may not be enjoying his work and he accepts that people treat him badly.

 Childcare

 Too many children have psychological problems, which can be attributed largely to parental influence.
-During the foetal period, birth and early childhood, children are strongly affected by the frame of mind of their parents.
+During the fetal period, birth and early childhood, children are strongly affected by the frame of mind of their parents.
 Our futures are shaped by experiences during this period.